effbiae/k/README.md

 0) [0x0000004086e0] 0008:ffff8000000086e0 (unk. ctxt): mov ecx, edx              ; 63ca
 ```
 which is not consistent with the `k.app` image

-i dumped bochs memory with `writemem "bochs.mem" 0x400000 45792` and found that `bochs.mem` differs from `k.app` from address `0x1000` onwards

 ## what i did